Ginger Baker: Documentaries

-Ginger Baker in Africa (1971) documents Baker's drive by Range Rover, from Algeria to Nigeria, across the Sahara Desert.
+Ginger Baker in Africa (1971) documents Baker's drive by Range Rover, from Algeria to Nigeria, across the Sahara.
 At his destination, Lagos, he sets up a recording studio and jams with Fela Kuti.

 In 2012, the Jay Bulger documentary film Beware of Mr. Baker about Baker's life had its world premiere at South by Southwest in Austin, Texas, where it won the Grand Jury Award for best documentary feature.
 It received its UK premiere on BBC One on 7 July 2015.

 Style and technique

 Baker cited Phil Seamen, Art Blakey, Max Roach, Elvin Jones, Philly Joe Jones and Baby Dodds as main influences on his style.
 Although he was generally considered a pupil of Seamen, Baker stated that he was largely self-taught and he only played some exercises with Seamen.

 Baker's early performance attracted attention for both his musicality and showmanship.
 While he became famous during his time with Cream for his wild, unpredictable, and flamboyant performances that were often viewed in a vein similar to that of Keith Moon from the Who, Baker also frequently employed a much more restrained and straightforward performance style influenced by the British jazz groups he heard during the late 1950s and early 1960s.
 Although he is usually categorised as having been a "rock drummer", Baker himself preferred to be viewed as a jazz drummer, or as just "a drummer".

 Along with Moon, Baker was credited as one of the early pioneers of double bass drumming in rock.
 He recollected that in 1966 he began to adopt two bass drums in his setup after he and Moon watched drummer Sam Woodyard at a Duke Ellington concert.
 According to Baker:

 Every drummer that ever played for Duke Ellington played a double bass drum kit.
 I went to a Duke Ellington concert in 1966 and Sam Woodyard was playing with Duke and he played some incredible tom-tom and two bass drum things, some of which I still use today and I just knew I had to get a two bass drum kit.
 Keith Moon was with me at that concert and we were discussing it and he went straight round to Premier and bought two kits which he stuck together.
 I had to wait for Ludwig to make a kit up for me, which they did—to my own specifications.
 So Moonie had the two bass drum kit some months before I did.